tanis2000/minigame-rust/doc/snippets.md

+# Collection of useful snippets

-# To set an Option field to None
+## To set an Option field to None

 ```
 #[derive(Debug)]